juanferax/ateon-learning-web-platform-front-end/README.md

 # Ateon - Learning web platform

 ## Description
-This project's web design is based on the following project: https://www.behance.net/gallery/130263485/Ateon-Learning-App-UxUi-Research-Project
+This project's web design is based on the following project: https://www.behance.net/gallery/130263485/Ateon-Learning-App-UxUi-Research-Project</br>
-It is a web learning platform with two main roles: students and professors.
+It is a web learning platform with two main roles: students and professors.</br>
 Its features includes:
 - Notes keeping
 - Courses management